mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-service-accounts.md

 - **Header**: The header of a JWT contains metadata about the token, such as the algorithm used to sign the token.
 The header is a JSON object that should be encoded in Base64Url format and has the following fields:
   - `alg`: `RS256`
   - `typ`: `JWT`
-  - `kid`: the Key ID (`kid`) that the is returned during Service Account creation
+  - `kid`: the Key ID (`kid`) that the is returned during service account creation

 - **Payload**: The payload of a JWT contains the claims that are being made about the identity of the client.
 The payload is also a JSON object that is encoded in Base64Url format and has the following fields:
-  - `iss` (issuer): the Client ID that the is returned during Service Account creation
+  - `iss` (issuer): the Client ID that the is returned during service account creation
-  - `sub` (subject): the Client ID that the is returned during Service Account creation
+  - `sub` (subject): the Client ID that the is returned during service account creation
   - `aud` (audience): `console-client-credentials`
   - `jti` (JWT ID): a custom string that will be used against replay attacks
   - `iad` (issued at): timestamp when this JWT is being issued